Reforming College Dating through Discipleship

 Allen Duty

-Allen Duty is the Preaching Pastor at New Life Baptist Church in College Station, Texas.
+Allen Duty is the preaching pastor at New Life Baptist Church in College Station, Texas.

 9Marks articles are made possible by readers like you.
 Donate Today.